-REGION VI WORKFORCE DEVELOPMENT BOARD WORKKFORCE INNOVATION AND OPPORTUNITY ACT GRIEVANCE/COMPLAINT FORM PLEASE PRINT ALL INFORMATION.
+REGION VI WORKFORCE DEVELOPMENT BOARD

+WORKKFORCE INNOVATION AND OPPORTUNITY ACT GRIEVANCE/COMPLAINT FORM

+PLEASE PRINT ALL INFORMATION.

-COMPLAINANT CONTACT INFORMATION
+COMPLAINANT CONTACT I NFORMATION

 Name:

-If Organization, Name of Contact Person:
+If Organization, Name of Cont act Person:

 Address:

 Street City Zip

 Phone #: Cell phone #

+RESPONDENT CONTACT IN IFORMATION

+Name:

-RESPONDENT CONTACT INFORMATION Name: If Organization, Name of Contact Person: Address: Street City Zip Phone #:
+If Organization, Name of Cont act Person:

+Address:

+Street City Zip

+Phone #: Cell phone #

-Please provide the following information: (You are encouraged to seek technical assistance from the Region VI WDB staff in completing this section, if needed.
-You may attach additional pages if necessary.)
+g information: (You are encouraged to bleting this section, if needed.
+You may

-1.Please provide a clear and concise statement of the facts and dates describing the alleged violation:
+1.Please provide a clear an alleged violation: d concise statement of the facts and dates describing the

-2.What provisions of the WIOA, the WIOA regulations, grant, or other agreements under the WIOA, were violated?
-3.Grievances or complaints against individuals, including staff or participants, shall indicate how those individuals did not comply with the law, regulations, or contract.
+2. What provisions of the WIOA, the WIOA regulations, grant, or other agreements under the WIOA, were violated?

+B.Grievances or complaints against individuals, including staff or participants, shall ndicate how those individuals did not comply with the law, regulations, or contract.

 Remedy Sought:

 Complainant Printed Name

+- Complete C

-Complainant Signature Date
+Complainant Signature

+Data